Salvation Army assistance programs in Morgantown WV area.

 When you are faced with a short term crisis, the Salvation Army is an agency that can be contacted for assistance.
 The organization offers the working poor and needy a number of assistance programs.
 Depending on the center and available resources, people can receive free food, financial aid (for rent or utilities), housing, Christmas assistance, and other support.
+They also give students from Morgantown free back to school supplies or gift cards.

 Case workers and the agency work to supply basic human necessities, provide for the physical rehabilitation of all persons, offer counseling and more.
 Social services and emergency assistance is offered regardless of religion, race, or age of the applicant.